 - Remove cookies to wire racks and cool completely.

 McDonald’s Chocolate Chip Cookies are the most famous kind of cookies.
-Everyone has eaten at least one homemade one and most everyone loves them.
+Everyone has eaten at least one homemade one and almost everyone loves them.
 Chocolate chip cookies are great because they are made with a few simple ingredients, most of which you have in the house all the time.